Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              by the [=Receiving Entity=] to detect duplicate events.

-      6. The [=Ingest source=] SHOULD NOT embed inband top level DashEventMessage Boxes emsg in the timed metadata track or media tracks, however it is not strictly prohibited when conforming to this specification.
+      6. The [=Ingest source=] SHOULD NOT embed inband top level DashEventMessage Boxes (emsg) in the timed metadata track or media tracks, however it is not prohibited when conforming to this specification.
           In some setups, inband event messages may be used in media tracks, but it may result in a loss of performance for just-in-time packaging.
-          Also in DASH 4th edition, all DASHEventMessageBoxes must have presenation_time, later as the segment earlies presentation time, this makes re-signalling of continuation events (events still active) troublesome
+          Also in DASH 4th edition, all DASHEventMessageBoxes must have presentation_time, later as compared to the segment earliest presentation time, this makes re-signalling of continuation events (events still active) troublesome, as they started earlier.

 ##  Requirements for signalling and conditioning splice points  ## {#splicing}

-Splicing is important to use cases like ad insertion or clipping of content.
+Splicing is important for use cases like ad insertion or clipping of content.
 The requirements for signalling splice points and content conditioning at respective splice points are as follows.

 1. The preferred method for signalling splice point uses the timed metadata track sample with a presentation time corresponding to the splice point.
 The timed metadata track
-     sample is carrying a DASHEventMessageBox carrying binary SCTE-35 based on the scheme urn:scte:scte35:2013:bin.
+     sample is carrying events carrying binary SCTE-35 based on the scheme urn:scte:scte35:2013:bin.
 The command carried in the binary SCTE-35 shall carry a splice info section with spliceInsert command with out of network indicator set to 1 and a break_duration matching the actual break duration.

-2. Information related to splicing, wether SCTE-35 based or by other means, wether iin an Event Message Box or timed metadata track sample MUST be available to the receiver at least 4 seconds before the media segment with the intended splice point.
+2. Information related to splicing, wether SCTE-35 based or by other means, wether in an Event Message Box or timed metadata track sample or event MUST be available to the receiver at least 4 seconds before the media segment with the intended splice point.

-3 The splice time shall equal the presentation time of the metadata sample or event message box, as the
+3 The splice time shall equal the presentation time of the metadata sample or event message, as the
     SCTE-35 timing is based on MPEG-2 TS and has no meaning in CMAF or DASH.
 The media ingest source is responsible for the frame accurate conversion of this time, similar as for the media segments.

-4. In case a separate CUE-IN is used, the actual duration of the break should match the announced break duration in the CUE-OUT (the initial spliceInsert) command, or the corresponding segmentation duration in case a segmentation descriptor was used .
+4. In case a separate SCTE-35 command is used as a CUE-IN, the actual duration of the break shall match the announced break duration in the CUE-OUT, in the initial SCTE-35 command.

 5. In case segmentation descriptors are used, and multiple descriptors are present, a separate Event Message with a duration corrsponding to each of the descriptors should be used.

-6. Sync samples shall be signalled in the corresponding media tracks according to the semantics of a Movie Fragment (i.e. using per sample flags in track run box instead of default flags if needed), in the corresponding media tracks.
+6. Sync samples shall be signalled in the corresponding media tracks according to the semantics of ISO-BMFF, for example, using per sample flags in track run box if needed.
+In case dual encoder synchronisation is required, inserting IDR frames inside segments is preferable over introducing segment boundary.

 The conditioning follows [=DASH-IFad=] shown in Figure 9: